 Way back in December of 2001, just before my 4th child was born - I came across the most wonderful display of vintage Christmas yard ornaments, while walking (for exercise) through a suburban neighborhood.
 I hadn't thought about that impressive collection of hard plastic snowmen, and angels, and carolers, and Santas - since that winter when my youngest daughter was born...But this Christmas, while in the throes of my Christmas pics. panic - I had a flashback to the elaborate holiday vignette.

-I went to the house, for the first time in 9 years - delighted to discover that they still went to the trouble to do their yard up, the way that they did when I'd first seen it.
+I went to the house, for the first time in 9 years - delighted to discover that the homeowners still went to the trouble to do their yard up all fancy, the way that they had when I'd first seen it.
 I sat in my warm car writing a note to leave on the door (in the event that no one answered when I knocked) when I was startled by a woman's voice asking, "Hello?
 May I help you, Miss?"
 I screamed, "AAAAH!
 Jesus - you SCARED me!" which startled her!

 Once I explained to the woman why I was there and what I do, we both laughed about my minor freak-out.
 I then told her about how I'd admired her holiday set-up years ago, and asked if she'd mind if I took some pictures there.
 Lucky for me - she was down wit it!